 In the event that you fail to comply with your duties as a sponsor, you are at risk of having your licence rating downgraded or, worse still, your licence can be suspended or revoked.

 You are also required to carry out “right to work” checks on the individuals that you sponsor to ensure that they are legally entitled to work in the UK and to undertake the work in question.

 If migrants are found to be working illegally in circumstances where you have failed to carry out the prescribed document checks, or are unable to prove this with reference to proper records, you are at risk of a civil penalty, or even criminal prosecution.

+The application process for a sponsor licence can be complex, not least collating the necessary documentation in support.
 It is always best to seek advice from a specialist with experience in helping employers with skilled worker licence applications.

 As UK business immigration specialists, we can help you identify the correct documentation to submit, and manage the application process on your behalf, helping you to avoid any unnecessary and costly delay or a refusal.

 We work with UK employers to advise on all aspects of sponsorship licence applications and management.
 It may be that there are other immigration options available to support your recruitment needs.
 We can assess your needs and make recommendations based on current routes.